 In a dangerous world like ours, we need strong alliances.
-That’s why I opposed Brexit, and want the closest possible economic and security links with Europe.
+That’s why I opposed Brexit, and support Labour’s plans for a security pact with the EU.

-And it’s why I pushed for Labour to declare its commitment to NATO “unshakeable”, and to make our commitment to the nuclear deterrent “non-negotiable”.
+It’s why I pushed for Labour to declare its commitment to NATO “unshakeable”, and renew our commitment to the nuclear deterrent.
 As more of our European left and socialist partners join NATO I have campaigned for the reform of the alliance, prioritising democracy, human security and human rights.

 The Tories are failing us on defence.
 Look at Afghanistan – the possibility of collapse not even mentioned in the risk assessment they published before our troops had to scramble to rescue those facing Taliban repression.
 Look at the billions they’ve wasted on failed procurement schemes.
 But done right, defence spending can boost growth and security at the same time.